binkwastaken/ogpolak/README.md

 Counter Strike 2 Base (C++)

-This repository contains an incomplete base for a Counter-Strike 2 project written in C++.
+This repository contains an incomplete base for a Counter-Strike 2 project written in C++ , I have been working on it for 4 months.
 It serves as a foundation for implementing features such as:

     Aimbot
     Anti-Aim